Is BV a sign of cheating? All about bacterial vaginosis

 • Gray, off-white, or greenish vaginal discharge, usually thin and watery

-• A foul-smelling, “fishy” vaginal odor that’s more noticeable after sex or after your period
+• A strong smell, a “fishy” vaginal odor that’s more noticeable after sex or after your period

 • Burning when you pee